KLIO 2025 Masthead

 Sage Hoppe

 Sage Hoppe is very excited to serve as one of two Poetry Coordinators for 2025’s edition of KLIO!
-She is a junior majoring in English and minoring in Spanish and hopes to become an editor after college.
+She is a sophomore majoring in English and minoring in Spanish and hopes to become an editor after college.
 In the fall semester, she spends most of her time playing trumpet in the PSU Blue Band.
 In her free time, she loves to listen to music, hike and spend lots of time outdoors, write poetry, and travel to new hiking and concert spots.
 She loves to experience new things and will never turn down an adventure.
 KLIO is the first publication Sage will be involved in, but she is looking forward to becoming more involved with the writing community!

 Jacklyn Pekala

 Jacklyn Pekala is a third-year English major currently in her third year at The Pennsylvania State University.
-Her writing career has taken her from tabletop gaming forums to editorial work and currently, the film coordinator position for PSU’s Klio literary magazine.
+Her writing career has taken her from tabletop gaming forums to editorial work and currently, the film coordinator position for PSU’s KLIO literary magazine.
 While usually permanently occupied between her own writing projects and special interests, she makes time to put cryptic text amid her author biography.

 Maggie Alderisio

 Maggie Alderisio is a first-year student double majoring in Journalism and English from Delmar, New York.
 An avid fan of creative writing, she is the Creative Non-Fiction Coordinator for Klio’s ninth edition and is so excited to be a part of the team.
-Outside of Klio, Maggie is also a writer for Onward State, Her Campus @ PSU, and is a member of Phi Sigma Sigma.
+Outside of KLIO, Maggie is also a writer for Onward State, Her Campus @ PSU, and is a member of Phi Sigma Sigma.
 She hopes to one day be a writer/reporter and live in New York City.
 In her free time, she enjoys writing (of course), traveling, skiing, going to PSU sporting events and concerts, and spending time with her family, friends, and two dogs.

 Bryce Rioux

 Bryce Rioux is a first-year English major with a concentration in Professional and Media Writing from Naperville, Illinois.
-With an appreciation for all kinds of literature, Bryce is thrilled to be serving as one of Klio’s poetry coordinators for the 2025 issue.
+With an appreciation for all kinds of literature, Bryce is thrilled to be serving as one of KLIO’s poetry coordinators for the 2025 issue.
 Bryce is also involved with Her Campus at Penn State as a writer, Editorial2010, and Tri Sigma.
-She hopes to continue to enhance her editorial skills both in and out of Kilio and eventually end up in the publishing industry.
+She hopes to continue to enhance her editorial skills both in and out of KLIO and eventually end up in the publishing industry.
 Outside of academics, Bryce enjoys traveling, cooking, and reading for pleasure.

 Isabelle Ems

 Isabelle Ems is a third-year Political Science major with an English Minor in the Schreyer Honors College.
-She is serving as the University Park Initiatives & Outreach Coordinator for the Spring 2025 edition of the Klio publication.
+She is serving as the University Park Initiatives & Outreach Coordinator for the Spring 2025 edition of the KLIO publication.
 Passionate about political journalism, student engagement, and advocacy, Isabelle hopes to gain valuable knowledge about about how to communicate policies and progress to a wider audience through this experience.
 Along with her studies, Isabelle is President of the Liberal Arts Undergraduate Council, Executive Director of the State of State, a member of Lion Ambassadors, an outreach committee member in Lion Caucus, and a Paterno Fellow.
 This upcoming summer, she will be a government affairs intern for Hilton in Washington, D.C.!